-Session Descriptions Social Studies Standards Other Standards (Please specify) Common Core ELA Session Six: Job Shadow Prep In this session students prepare for their job shadow experience by developing questions to ask of their job shadow subjects, learning about appropriate workplace behavior, and researching the companies where they will spend time.
-Students will: Research the job shadow subject's company, employees, and industry Develop questions for the job shadow experience Distinguish between appropriate and inappropriate workplace behavior Assess personal preparedness for the job shadow experience Reading for Informational Text 9-12 RI.
+Session Descriptions Financial Literacy Standards Career Connections Framework Common Core ELA Session Six: Job Shadow Prep In this session students prepare for their job shadow experience by developing questions to ask of their job shadow subjects, learning about appropriate workplace behavior, and researching the companies where they will spend time.
+Students will: Research the job shadow subject's company, employees, and industry Develop questions for the job shadow experience Distinguish between appropriate and inappropriate workplace behavior Assess personal preparedness for the job shadow experience 3.
+Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one's earning potential and employability.
+Students continue career exploration while focusing on career planning.
+Reading for Informational Text 9-12 RI.
 2,4 Speaking and Listening 9-12 SL.
 1,2,4,6 Writing 9-12 W. 4,6,7 Language 9-12 L. 1-6 Session Seven: Job Shadow Experience In this session students visit a workplace and participate in an independent job shadow experience with the host(s) they identified.
-Students will: Complete a job shadow experience Observe and analyze a workplace to evaluate relevancy to personal career plan Adapt behavior to a work environment Develop professional networking contacts Reading for Informational Text 9-12 RI.
+Students will: Complete a job shadow experience Observe and analyze a workplace to evaluate relevancy to personal career plan Adapt behavior to a work environment Develop professional networking contacts 3.
+Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one's earning potential and employability.
+Activities provide advanced experiences that offer hands-on opportunities in a workplace.
+Reading for Informational Text 9-12 RI.
 2,4 Speaking and Listening 9-12 SL.1,2,3,6 Language 9-12 L. 1-6 Session Eight: Job Shadow Reflection & Career Planning In this session students reflect on their job shadow experience and write up their notes.
 They analyze the relevance of the company and jobs they observed to their own career path plans and consider next steps.
 Students will: Analyze job shadow experience.
 Re-evaluate personal career plan.
 Demonstrate appropriate workplace etiquette.
+1. Financial responsibility entails being accountable for managing money to satisfy one's current and future economic choices.
+3. Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one's earning potential and employability.
+Students continue career exploration while focusing on career planning.
+Students develop the skills to revisit previous exploration and planning strategies as they face career changes throughout life.
 Reading for Informational Text 9-12 RI.
 2,4 Speaking and Listening 9-12 SL.1,2,3,6 Writing 9-10 W. 3,4,6 11-12 2,4,6 Language 9-12 L. 1-6